For YouTube Watch Time is the single most important rank factor when deciding which videos to surface and prioritize in its alogrithm.

-  Recently the waters have been muddied by the introduction of YouTube?s subscription service called YouTube Red because this pays out based on the amount of monetized minutes watched.
-It also seems that YouTube?s algorithm generally is rewarding longer videos.
+Recently the waters have been muddied by the introduction of YouTube’s subscription service.
+It’s called YouTube Red and pays out based on the amount of monetized minutes actually watched.
+It also seems that YouTube’s algorithm is rewarding longer videos more generally.

 However, you should not try to artificially inflate the length of your videos in order to gain more views or revenue unless you are certain this will not hurt your Audience Retention rates.